 - LDAP—Enter theBind DNandPassword.

-- Any other port—The device first attempts to use TLS.
-If the directory server does not support TLS, the device uses SSL.
+- Any other port—The endpoint first attempts to use TLS.
+If the directory server does not support TLS, the endpoint uses SSL.

 - The certificate is in the list of device certificates:.
 Import the certificate into the endpoint if necessary.DeviceCertificate ManagementCertificatesDevice Certificates